What exactly is a safe pet food? We explore the importance of food safety as well as natural nutrition in the pet food industry.

 Real, minimally processed food doesn’t need artificial chemicals, sprayed-on flavorings, preservatives or colorings, because it’s already flavorful, nutritious and colorful.
 By-products, chemicals, refined carbohydrates, hydrogenated oils and corn syrups are bad for pets.
-Food shouldn’t be an “industrial product” manufactured on a mass scale by big agribusiness, nor made from intensively factory-farmed or GMO ingredients.
+Pet food shouldn’t be an “industrial product” manufactured on a mass scale by big agribusiness, nor made from intensively factory-farmed or GMO ingredients.

 Understanding production methods is an important part of evaluating the roots of food.
 Though safety is of paramount importance, the less “touched” raw ingredients are, the better the product’s integrity.